kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

 - will be sent by presenter

-TODO prepare examples CSharp - DeadLetterLog - handle message from DLX and store in DB. inspect headers TODO prepare examples FSharp
+TODO prepare examples CSharp - DeadLetterLog - handle message from DLX and store in DB. inspect headers
+    TODO prepare DLX queue and bind it to exchange - we can inspect messages there TODO DLX settings - 10-30 seconds will suffice TODO prepare examples FSharp
 TODO prepare templates CSharp
 TODO prepare templates FSharp